 Download of software

-CST uses this POS-tagger in many applications for the analysis of English texts (using Eric Brill's linguistic resources, in some cases with small adaptations) as well as Danish texts (with CST's linguistic resources).
+CST uses Eric Brill 's POS-tagger in many applications for the analysis of English texts (using Eric Brill's linguistic resources, in some cases with small adaptations) as well as Danish texts (with CST's linguistic resources).
 The distribution comprises Eric Brill's original distribution and a Zip-file with CST's software adaptations.
 Note that the training part of Brill's tagger is unchanged!
 We have made the following adaptations:

 • Reformatting from UNIX-style C to standard C++,